Raw, fermented foods. Kombucha.

 These living foods....

-This is not a new thing.
-Not a new trend.
+This is not a new thing or a new trend.

-We are starting to see that we need to work with bacteria, instead of trying to always kill it all.
+Now, with the research on our gut health and the trillions of bacteria that we are, we are starting to see that we need to work with bacteria, instead of always trying to kill it.

-We are working to bring back the tradition and art of fermenting your own foods.
+Holistic Nutritionists' are working to bring back the art & tradition of fermenting your own foods.
 In the last 50 years the government departments of agriculture, food, and health frowned upon traditional fermentation to the point that almost no publications instructed households how to use these fermentation methods.
 Instead we've learned to “put up” vegetables by adding white vinegar (really only suitable for household cleaning) and processing with heat.

 This lack of cultured foods (accompanied by rampant use of antibiotics, and a high intake of chlorinated water, sugar and other toxins) has led to an imbalance of healthy bacteria in our intestines, leading to lower immune systems.